 1- Keep Salt Away From Moisture

 As we know that moisture and heat promote bacterial growth, therefore, salt must be kept away from both moisture and heat.
 Even if it is not in crystalline form and you have it in the form of a product or lamp, even then it is better to keep your product away from moisture and heat.
 Also, keep your salt clean and dry and away from dust particles at all times.

 2- Store Salt Properly

 Another way to keep your Himalayan pink salt from expiring is to store it properly.
 Normally, people place their salt jars in the kitchen where there is a lot of moisture and heat due to humidity.
 The water molecules present in the atmosphere are absorbed by salt crystals as Himalayan salt is hygroscopic in nature.

 Therefore, Himalayan rock salt crystals or any other product of this salt must be kept stored in a cool and dry place.
 An airtight container proves to be an excellent choice for storing Himalayan salt for a long time and if you are putting salt in an open bowl, then you must make sure to use it within a few days and do not keep it out for long as it may go bad.

 Can Himalayan Salt Go Bad?

 Yes, just like any other salt, Himalayan salt can also go bad but only if proper measures are not taken.
 With time, its taste can surely go bad and mainly this happens because of the dust particles and bad odor it absorbs from its atmosphere.

 The Himalayan salt is sustainable and generally does not expire if you take proper measures.
-But if you are using it in the powder form then it can start forming hard lumps and clusters and this happens mostly due to exposure with moisture.
+But if you are using it in powder form then it can start forming hard lumps and clusters and this happens mostly due to exposure to moisture.
 So it is necessary to check the salt before using it and keep a check on its appearance and taste as well.